COVID-19 Advisory School Status

 Sanitizing lowers the number of pathogens on surfaces or objects to a safe level, as judged by public health standards or requirements.
 This process works by either cleaning or disinfecting surfaces or objects to lower the risk of spreading infection.

 Cleaning Policies and Procedures:

-Frequently touched surfaces will be cleaned and disinfected at least twice a day (during mid-day recess and after school) as they are most likely to become contaminated (for example, doorknobs, water fountain knobs, light switches, toilet and faucet handles, electronic devices, and tabletops).
+Frequently touched surfaces will be cleaned and disinfected at least twice a day (during mid-day recess and after school) as they are most likely to become contaminated (for example, doorknobs, light switches, toilet and faucet handles, electronic devices, and tabletops).

 All products including cleaning agents and disinfectants will be kept in a secured location that is out of reach of children.
 All cleaning agents and disinfectants must be labelled, and must have Safety Data Sheets (SDS) up to date (within three years).

 The School will maintain an inventory of all cleaning, disinfecting and PPE supplies.

 Cleaning and disinfecting routines will be increased as the risk of environmental contamination is higher.

 Staff will follow the following procedures when cleaning:

 - Use detergent and warm water to clean visibly soiled surfaces